-One of the world's premier cultural destinations, Kyoto is the city that birthed Japan in the international imagination and its traditional gardens, temples and shrines delight visitors searching for an authentic experience of the country's ancient culture:
+True to the vision of Japan in the global imagination, Kyoto is a heartbeat of culture and history.
+Its traditional gardens, temples, and shrines delight visitors searching for an authentic experience of the country's ancient past:

 Best time to visit Kyoto

 The best time to visit Kyoto is in the mild shoulder seasons of spring (March, April) and autumn (October, November).
 In spring the city is festooned with the famous cherry blossoms and enjoys pleasant sunny weather, and in late autumn, once the typhoon season has passed, it is warm and boasts the vivid colours of the season.
 Summer can be uncomfortably hot in the city.
 Read more on Kyoto's Climate and Weather.

 - Seek out traditional geisha in the historic neighbourhood of Gion.

 - See the 1,000 golden statues of the Sanjusangen-do temple.